Yes, we accept new patients on an on-going basis. Please call to make an Initial Exam appointment.

 Unfortunately, some of the services that you may need or want will not be covered by your dental insurer.
 Our goal is to help you achieve and maintain optimal dental care.
 We do not want to compromise your care based on restraints placed by an insurance company.

-Since dental insurance is a contract between you, your employer and your dental insurance company, payment of benefits are assigned to you, NOT your dental office..
+Since dental insurance is a contract between you, your employer and your dental insurance company, payment of benefits are assigned to you, NOT your dental office.
 Therefore, we kindly ask for payment from you at the time of your scheduled appointment and your insurance company will reimburse you.

-Many insurance companies require authorization for major procedures in advance.
-Our office will do everything possible to help you maximize the insurance benefits to which you are entitled.
-Patients need to understand that you are responsible for all fees not covered by your insurance company.
-Naturally, we always provide you with the full fees in advance of major treatment so that you know the exact cost.
+Many insurance companies require authorization for major procedures in advance, which also allows you to see your exact coverage.
+Please do understand that you are responsible for all fees not covered by your insurance company.
+Naturally, we always provide you with an estimate of full fees in advance of major treatment so that you know the cost.

-Employers sponsor dental plans for a variety of reasons, including the promotion of good health, to keep their work force healthy and fit and to attract and retain top-notch employees.
+Employers sponsor dental plans for a variety of reasons, including the promotion of good health, to keep their workforce healthy and fit and to attract and retain top-notch employees.
 Your employer will provide you with details of your plan that are written in plain language (Benefits Booklet).
 It will provide a brief overview of the covered services, limitations and exclusions, co-insurances, maximums and the fee guide used to calculate benefits.

 The employer enters into a dental plan contract with a third party that will act as the plan administrator.
 Dental plan contracts are lengthy, complex documents that define what services are covered and under what circumstances they are eligible for reimbursement.
 Some limitations such as frequency limitations (e.g., this service is covered once every three years) are easily understood while others are more complex (e.g., this service is covered only when there is evidence of recurrent decay or fracture).
 Dental plan administrators are contractually obligated to reimburse patients based upon the terms of the dental plan contract.
 This means that in some instances, necessary treatment may not be covered.